eclipse/lemminx/docs/LemMinX-Extensions.md

 - Code actions with `ICodeActionParticipant`
 - Code Completion with `ICompletionParticipant`
 - Go to Definition with `IDefinitionParticipant`
-- Finding the location of document Links with `IDocumentLinkParticipant`
+- Adding document Links with `IDocumentLinkParticipant`
 - Highlighting with `IHighlightingParticipant`
 - Hover information with `IHoverParticipant`
 - Find references with `IReferenceParticipant`